mikaelj/ga-h97n-wifi-hackintosh/10.13/efi/clover/kexts/Other/README.txt

-ga-h97n-wifi.kext
+USBPortInjector.kext

-This codeless kext injects properties for:
+This codeless kext injects properties for the XHC USB ports

-Discrete GPU HDMI audio
-XHC USB ports